Cuban intervention in Angola

 The Cuban intervention in Angola (codenamed Operation Carlota) began on 5 November 1975, when Cuba sent combat troops in support of the communist-aligned People's Movement for the Liberation of Angola (MPLA) against the pro-western coalition of the National Union for the Total Independence of Angola (UNITA), and the National Liberation Front of Angola (FNLA).
 The intervention came after the outbreak of the Angolan Civil War, which occurred after the former Portuguese colony was granted independence after the Angolan War of Independence.
-The previously unimportant civil war quickly developed into a proxy war between the Eastern Bloc (led by the Soviet Union) and the Western Bloc (led by the United States).
-South Africa and the United States backed UNITA and the FNLA, while communist nations backed the MPLA.
+The previously unimportant civil war quickly developed into a major proxy war between the Eastern Bloc (led by the Soviet Union) and the Western Bloc (led by the United States).
+Apartheid South Africa and the United States backed UNITA and the FNLA, while communist nations backed the MPLA.

 Around 4,000 Cuban troops fought to push back a three-pronged advance by the SADF, UNITA, FNLA, and Zairean troops.
 18,000 Cuban troops then proved instrumental in defeating FNLA forces in the north and UNITA in the south.
 The Cuban army helped assist the MPLA in repressing separatists from the Front for the Liberation of the Enclave of Cabinda (FLEC).
 By 1976, the Cuban military presence in Angola had grown to nearly 36,000 troops.
 By effectively driving out the internationally isolated South African forces, Cuba was able to secure control over all the provincial capitals in Angola.
 Following the withdrawal of Zaire and South Africa, Cuban forces remained in Angola to support the MPLA government against UNITA in the continuing civil war.
 South Africa spent the following decade launching bombing and strafing raids from its bases in South West Africa into southern Angola, while UNITA engaged in ambushes, hit-and-run attacks, and harassment of Cuban units.

 In 1988, Cuban troops, now amounting to around 55,000 troops, intervened to avert a military disaster in a Soviet-led People's Armed Forces of Liberation of Angola (FAPLA) offensive against UNITA, which was still supported by South Africa, leading to the Battle of Cuito Cuanavale and the opening of a second front.
 This turn of events was considered to have been the major impetus to the success of the ongoing peace talks leading to the 1988 New York Accords, the agreement by which Cuban and South African forces withdrew from Angola while South West Africa gained its independence from South Africa.
 Cuban military engagement in Angola ended in 1991, while the Angolan Civil War continued until 2002.
 Between 1975 and 1991, Cuban casualties in Angola totaled approximately 10,000 dead, wounded, or missing.
+Between 1975 and 1989, during the Cuban intervention, more than 500,000 Angolans were killed (either in combat or indirectly through bombing, landmines, and starvation), at least another 500,000 were injured or crippled, and over $30 billion in damage was inflicted on Angola.